 The Indirect Affects of CO2 Emissions on Health

 The conversation around CO2 emissions and their implications often revolves around climate change.
-But, as we delved into earlier, the health impacts are equally significant.
+But, as we’ve explained earlier, the health impacts are equally significant.
 Beyond the more direct ties to cancer, CO2 emissions play a role in a myriad of indirect health consequences that deserve our attention.

 Increased temperatures, one of the primary outcomes of rising CO2 levels, can lead to more extended seasons and expanded geographic ranges for disease vectors like mosquitoes.
 Some of these diseases, while not directly linked to cancer, can pose significant health risks.